-I’m not going to be sharing with you my life story as such, but more appropriately, how I got into blogging and what blogging means to me.
+This post is going to be a little bit different from the normal stuff you’re used to reading here.
+I’m not going to share with you my life story as such, but moreover, how I got into blogging and what blogging really means to me.

-I was already working a dead-end 9 to 5 office job, five-days a week, which realistically was more like 7am until 7pm, six-days a week.
+I was already working a dead-end 9 to 5 office sales job, six days a week.
+In reality, it was more like 7am to 7pm including traveling to and from work.

-I had accumulated some debts and I hardly had any money left to enjoy anything else in my life.
+I had accumulated some debts and I hardly had any money left to enjoy anything in my life.

 [clickToTweet tweet=”Our greatest glory is not in never failing, but in rising up every time we fail…” quote=”Our greatest glory is not in never failing, but in rising up every time we fail…”]